dmytronayda/forty-jekyll-theme/_posts/2019-12-11-go-practice-course-review.md

 2. **Progress e-mails** <br>
     Weekly emails should not be too intrusive.
 I like contribution reports from Google Maps Local Guides:
     ![Google Local Guides](/assets/images/imageGoogleLocalGuides.png)

-3. **Community** <br>
-    It feels like learners of such high-quality training should get more knowledge and opportunities sharing.
-Now the Facebook group is not that active.

 > If you think these hypotheses for improvement don't make sense or, on contrary, might be useful, drop me a line on the email.
 Would be interesting to hear your opinion.